What are safe havens for pets?

-Safe havens are sheltering services available in an area that assist individuals experiencing domestic violence with placing their companion animals out of harm's way so that they may seek safety for themselves.
-The safe havens directory was established by AWI in 2011 to help people find these facilities.
+Safe havens for pets are sheltering services available to help individuals experiencing domestic violence place their companion animals out of harm's way so that they may seek safety for themselves.
+The Safe Havens for Pets directory was established by AWI in 2011 to help people connect with these resources.

 Where are they?

 Until AWI established the Safe Havens for Pets Project in 2011 (originally as “Safe Havens Mapping Project”), only partial listings of safe havens for pets were available.
 AWI and the Safe Havens for Pets project addressed this gap with the development of a comprehensive state-by-state directory of sheltering services for pets of domestic violence survivors.
 The entities included are subject to ongoing refinement, and the latest date of reverification is indicated.